-Global Creative Director, Timberland.
-Founded eponymous fashion and lifestyle label RÆBURN (2010).
-Fashion designer Christopher Raeburn is respected worldwide for his responsible design ethos.
-As creative director for Timberland, Raeburn is instrumental to ensuring a holistic design approach across footwear, apparel and accessories, and elevating Timberland’s longstanding commitment to responsible sourcing – including the vision to be net positive by 2030.
-A graduate of London’s Royal College of Art, Raeburn was featured in the 2019 Drapers Power 100 list, and his label RÆBURN was named 2020 Brand of the Year (under £30M).
+Global Creative Director, Timberland (2018) and Founder, RÆBURN (2009).
+Fashion Designer Raeburn is respected worldwide for his responsible design ethos.
+As Creative Director for Timberland, Raeburn is instrumental to ensuring a holistic design approach across footwear, apparel and accessories, and elevating Timberland’s longstanding commitment to responsible sourcing – including the vision to be net positive by 2030.
+A graduate of London’s Royal College of Art, Christopher was featured in the 2019 Drapers Power 100 list, and his eponymous fashion and lifestyle label RÆBURN was named 2020 Brand of the Year (under £30M).

-Veteran CNN journalist with 20 years of experience in television news, the majority of which was spent as an Anchor at CNN.
-Rajpal’s editorial expertise is focused on her blog, The Citrine Room, (2018), which is a collection of original and curated pieces reflecting her passion for news and stories that challenge conventional ways of thinking and being.
-She is also the Editorial Director of content consultancy creativebyday, where she utilises her decades of storytelling experience to help brands and businesses express their voice and identity most authentically and creatively.
+Veteran Journalist, Editorial Director, creativebyday (2020) and Founder, The Citrine Room (2018).
+Rajpal has 20 years of experience in television news, the majority of which was spent at CNN.
+At creativebyday, Rajpal utilises her decades of storytelling experience to help brands and businesses express their voice and identity, most authentically and creatively.
+Her editorial expertise is focused on her blog, The Citrine Room, which is a collection of original and curated pieces reflecting her passion for news and stories that challenge conventional ways of thinking and being.

 ”It all comes down to this: Authenticity, accountability, and integrity.
 Being authentic is how we connect with each other.
 When we connect, we have to be accountable for our actions.
 When we are accountable, we act with integrity.
 We treat others the way we want to be treated.
 We treat the planet the way we treat our home.
 How you define success is how you define your life.”

-Chief Customer Officer and President, Supply Chain Solutions , Li & Fung (2018).
+CCO and President of Supply Chain Solutions, Li & Fung (2018).
 Rana focuses on leveraging Li & Fung’s scale and integrating its diverse services to create a keenly focused customer-centric offering.
 Additionally, she is responsible for defining strategic goals and driving business growth across Li & Fung as well as championing innovative solutions for Li & Fung’s partners.
-Rana joined Li & Fung in 2003 and was promoted to Executive Director in 2014, overseeing US$2.2 billion in turnover across nine production countries.
+After joining Li & Fung (2003), Rana was promoted to Executive Director (2014), overseeing US$2.2 billion in turnover across nine production countries.

-Executive Director, Sustainable Apparel Coalition (SAC).
+Executive Director, Sustainable Apparel Coalition (SAC) (2019).
 Under her leadership, the SAC’s 250+ members developed the Higg Index – a suite of tools that measure environmental and social impacts in the apparel, footwear, and textile industry.
 Previously, she was the Vice President of Membership at the SAC.
 Before joining the SAC, Razvi led environmental initiatives on Gap Inc.’s global sustainability team.
-She holds a Master of Architecture from the Massachusetts Institute of Technology.
+She holds a master’s in architecture from the Massachusetts Institute of Technology.